getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 We've done several things here.

-* found our running servers from Fallout 4
+* Found our running servers from Fallout 4
-* spoofed a Fallout 4 server, complete with being discoverable
+* Spoofed a Fallout 4 server, complete with being discoverable
-* dumped traffic from our relay
+* Dumped traffic from our relay

-In a follow on post, we'll show you how to send your stats on to a remote server for others to view; share your level, your wasteland location, number of caps, and anything else we can decode.
+In a follow on post, I'll show you how to send your stats on to a remote server for others to view.
+We can share our levels, our wasteland locations, number of caps, and anything else we can decode.

-Install pipboyrelay yourself or just use `nc` to explore.
+Install `pipboyrelay` yourself or just use `nc` to explore.
 I'm really excited to create mashups with this.
-Feel free to discuss your findings on the repository for the [pip boy library](https://github.com/rgbkrk/pipboylib), the [pipboyrelay](https://github.com/rgbkrk/pipboyrelay) or even on [this blog](https://github.com/getcarina/getcarina.com).
+Feel free to discuss your findings on the repository for the [pip boy library](https://github.com/rgbkrk/pipboylib), the [pipboyrelay](https://github.com/rgbkrk/pipboyrelay), or even on [this blog](https://github.com/getcarina/getcarina.com).